-A maximum of 48 bands may compete on Friday, with the remaining 32 on Saturday.
-Two panels will be utilized for Super Regional Prelims.
-The judging responsibility will be divided into Prelims 1 and Prelims 2 panels, alternating between blocks (a group of up to 14 bands performing back-to-back).
+2021 San Antonio Super Regional Championship: The judging responsibility will be divided into Prelims 1 and Prelims 2 panels, alternating between blocks (a group of up to 14 bands performing back-to-back).
 To best balance the championship, a historical record of that championship's past three (3) years of Finalists will be distributed evenly between Prelims 1 and 2.

-- The day of a Band's Prelims Performance will be based on a participant's choice of Day of Performance and Distance from the Event criteria.
+- 8.02 The day of a Band's Prelims Performance will be based on a participant's choice of Day of Performance and Distance from the Event criteria.
 The established criteria and procedures are as follow: - The Super Regional Application form will include an option to automatically designate Friday as a preferred day of Performance. - Any BOA Regional or Super Regional Champion, Grand National Champion, or Grand National Class Champion from the previous season enrolled in the event may choose its day of Performance (Friday or Saturday). - Bands that request a Friday Performance draw slot on their enrollment application will be assigned to perform on Friday. - The thirty (30) Bands that are the farthest distance from the Performance venue will be given priority for a Saturday Prelim Performance time.
 Additionally, after Saturday slots have been filled, the remaining participating Bands (those geographically closest to the Performance venue), will have a Prelim Performance time on Friday.

 Once the day of Performance is assigned, Prelims Performance times will be based on random draw.
 To accommodate Friday or Saturday football game demands, any Band may request an earlier performance time than drawn on a first come, first served basis (taking into consideration those Bands that do not wish to be pushed later in the day).
-Consideration will be given and efforts made by Bands of America to create a workable schedule to allow Bands to perform and still fulfill their school commitments that weekend.
+Consideration will be given, and efforts made by Bands of America to create a workable schedule to allow Bands to perform and still fulfill their school commitments that weekend.

-In the event that Performance spots remain in the show, Bands that apply after the postmark date of January 31 will be placed in the earliest Prelim times on Friday, on a first come, first served basis based on postmark date of the complete registration (e.g. placed in order of latest available Performance time to earliest).
+In the event that Performance spots remain in the show, Bands that apply after the postmark date of February 28 will be placed in the earliest Prelim times on Friday, on a first come, first served basis based on postmark date of the complete registration (e.g., placed in order of latest available Performance time to earliest).